Mathematics

 -

-Students who are able to adapt and apply their problem-solving skills in daily life.
+Students who can adapt and apply their problem-solving skills in daily life.

 -